-Skipping the parentheses after a function does not invoke a call to the function and can fail silently because it is a legitimate reference to the function object:
+Skipping the parentheses after a function does not invoke a call to the function and can result in unexpected behavior because it is a legitimate reference to the function object:

-class a:

-def demo():

-print("in demo")

-a.demo() #=> in demo

-a.demo # <function demo at 0x000000000342A9C8>

-x = a.demo

-x() #=> in demo
+def foo(): return 'Hello from foo' print(foo()) #=> Hello from foo print(foo) #=> <function foo at 0x0000020FEDB28A40>

-The two lines that reference the function without trailing parentheses above demonstrate how that syntax is a reference to the function object and not a call to the function.
+The second foo reference above, without parentheses, demonstrates how that syntax is a reference to the function object and not a call to the function.

-Built-in functions that perform in-place operations on mutable objects (that is, lists, dictionaries, and some class instances) do not return the changed object – they return None:
+Built-in functions that perform in-place operations on mutable objects (that is, lists, dictionaries, and some class instances) do not return the changed object, they return None:

-a = []

-a.append("x")

-print(a) #=> ['x']

-a = a.append("y")

-print(a) #=> None
+a = [] a.append('x') print(a) #=> ['x'] a = a.append('y') # In-place operation on mutable object print(a) #=> None

 In async code, forgetting to use an await statement results in a warning about the unawaited coroutine.

-Short-circuit operations can be a source of likely incorrect expressions as described in 6.24 “Side effects and order of evaluation of operands [SAM]”.
+Short-circuit operations can be a source of likely incorrect expressions as described in 6.24 "Side effects and order of evaluation of operands [SAM]".